Home and Peritoneal Dialysis

 - Inspect and copy all or any part of your medical or health record, as provided by 45 C.F.R. §164.524.

 - Amend your health record, as provided by 45 C.F.R. §164.526.

 - Request and receive an accounting of disclosures made of your PHI, except for disclosures made for the purpose of treatment, payment, health care operations and certain other purposes, as set forth in 45 C.F.R. §164.528.

-- Obtain a paper copy of this Notice from ARA upon request.
+- Obtain a paper copy of this Notice from American Renal Associates Inc. upon request.

 - Receive communications of your PHI by alternative means or at alternative locations.
 For example, at your request, we will mail items to a post office box instead of your residence.